JoaoAPS/NoiseList/README.md

 This will run the developer version.
 To run the production version, run `docker-compose -f docker-compose-prod.yml up`.
 Note that you first have to create a `.env` file on `backend/docker/prod/` with the enviroment variables.
-They are similar to those in `backend/docker/dev/.env`, but should also include a ALLOWED_HOSTS variable.
+They are similar to those in `backend/docker/dev/.env`.